nanovazquez/design-first-api-workshop/exercises/exercise-1/README.md

 > **Note:** The specification, as well as other information, is stored in GitHub.
 The current active version of the spec is **3.0.2**, but for this workshop, **we are going to focus OpenAPI 2.0**, mainly because the tools were not yet updated to v3.
 You can find the full documentation of the specs here:
 >
-> - [OpenAPI 2.0 specs](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) (the version we are going to use in this workshop)
+> - [OpenAPI 2.0 specs](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) (the version you are going to use in this workshop)
 > - [OpenAPI 3.0 specs](https://github.com/OAI/OpenAPI-Specification) (the current active version)

-## Use SwaggerHub to create an OAS document
+## The scenario

+We were asked by the NodeConf organizers to create an API for the conference this year, that might potentially be used by all NodeConf conferences in the world.
+The team is composed by a backend team and a front end team, and all members are scattered across the globe.
+The NodeConf organizers also want to make everything open source and well documented, allowing any developer to help the team with both the implementation and the definition of the API.

+The use cases that we need to support in this initial version are:

+- Retrieve the list of Speakers of an specific conference.
+- Retrieve the list of Activities of an specific conference, that may have one or more Speakers.
+- Retrieve the Agenda of the current conference, composed by one or more activities.
+- Finally, add the ability to provide feedback to each activity.

+## Steps

+### Create your first OAS document in SwaggerHub

 SwaggerHub is the official design tool for Swagger documents that help you to write APIs according to specification-based standards.
 This open source tool provides a lot of features in its free tier that you are going to use throughout this workshop: